-As part of its primary focus on youth outreach, BRCC hosted numerous school, camp and scout groups during 2011.
-Through these outings close to 300 youth were introduced to the team sport of dragon boating and its history.
+As part of its primary focus on youth outreach, BRCC hosted numerous school, camp and scout groups during 2013.
+Through these outings hundreds of youth were introduced to the team sport of dragon boating and its history.
 They had the chance to get out on the water that many of them had not had before and to see themselves and the bay from a new perspective.